 The objective of this course is to train new staff accountants, data processing employees, para-professionals, and bookkeepers to prepare a complicated federal individual income tax return.
 Over the years, thousands of new staff have received practical, hands-on experience to become familiar with tax forms.
 This course covers the latest tax law changes, making it essential for your new staff.
-The manual includes numerous "Tips for new preparers."

 - Preparation of various Form 1040 individual tax returns and schedules; provided answers include “filled-in” forms

 - Taking initiative in difficult assignments; can you deliver the QBI message?
 Full coverage of §199A qualified business income, its calculation, limitations, and examples

 - Malodorous Form 8867 – Changes again this year!

 - Dividends and interest – Ordinary, return of capital, and capital gain distribution dividends; tax-exempt interest, original issue discount, etc.